zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 # Project Structure

     .
-    ├── Colab Notebooks   # interactive notebooks containing sets of steps followed for training, testing, and predictions ├── Configs           # configuration files for respective models ├── Images            # screenshots or images needed for better presentation of README.md file ├── Models            # complete implementations of models of the project ├── DeepLabV3.py  # a complete implementation of a DeepLabV3 standard model ├── SegNet.py     # a complete implementation of a SegNet standard model └── UNet.py       # a complete implementation of a UNet standard model ├── Training Plots    # training and validation performance graphs for loss, accuracy, and f1 scores ├── Utils             # files that include custom functionalities needed for this project ├── README.md         # a complete overview of this directory └── train.py          # functions to train a model with simple or augmented data
+    ├── Colab Notebooks       # Interactive notebooks containing the steps followed for training, testing, and predictions ├── Configs               # Configuration files for respective models ├── Images                # Screenshots or images needed for better presentation of README.md file ├── Models                # Complete implementations of models of the project ├── DeepLabV3.py      # DeepLabV3 standard model
+        ├── DeepLabV3Plus.py  # DeepLabV3+ standard model
+        ├── SegNet.py         # SegNet standard model
+        ├── SegNet_ResNet.py  # SegNet model with ResNet backbones
+        └── UNet.py           # UNet standard model
+        └── UNet_ResNet.py    # UNet model with ResNet backbones
+    ├── Training Plots        # Training and validation performance graphs for loss, accuracy, and f1 scores ├── Utils                 # Files that include custom functionalities needed for this project ├── README.md             # A complete overview of this directory └── train.py              # Functions to train a model with simple or augmented data

 # Model Diagrams